RosboneMako/MakoDistortion2/README.md

 THINGS TO KNOW
 ------------------------------------------------------------------
 VST LIMITATIONS<br/>
-VST's do not save strings variables.
+VST's do not save string variables.
 This means things like IR files, WAVE files, etc used in the VST will NOT BE AVAILABLE from within the DAW at startup or its presets.